Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 {% tab title="React Native" %}
 ### React Native

-Adobe Experience Platform Mobile SDK plugin for React Native supports React Native **versions 0.60.0 or later**.
+Adobe Experience Platform Mobile SDK plugin for React Native supports React Native **version 0.60.0 or later**.
 For the latest installation instructions, see the `README` file in the [`react-native-acpcore`](https://github.com/adobe/react-native-acpcore) repository.

 {% hint style="info" %}

-The plugins start from v2.0.0 use [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md), which links plugins' native dependencies automatically.
-After installing the SDK plugins from npm, the extra step is needed on iOS:
+v2.0.0 and above of the AEP Mobile SDK React Native plugins use the [autolinking](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md), which links plugins' native dependencies automatically.
+For iOS development, after installing the plugins from npm, download the pod dependencies by running the following command:

 `cd ios && pod install && cd ..`

-To update native dependencies on iOS, use pod update command:
+To update native dependencies to latest available versions, run the following command:

 `cd ios && pod update && cd ..`